 This New York cheesecake is good.
 The first time I made it, it was on the dense side and the top burnt.
 Carefully skimming off the burnt part and covering it with cherry topping was my short-term solution, but I had to bake it again to get it just right.

 With a few adjustments and a completely new crust, the second round was great.

 I’ve made this cheesecake several times since posting it and have updated the recipe yet again.
 I no longer use a water bath, and I’ve changed the baking times and temps.
-Here’s the most recent photo.
-This is how brown the top gets when baked for 12 minutes at 475 degrees F. Some recipes call for baking this at temperatures up to 500 or even 550 F. Be careful!
+Some recipes call for baking this at temperatures up to 500 or even 550 F. Be careful!
 I’ve found that anything over 500 is just too much for a normal wall oven.
 But all ovens are different, so you never know.
 Also, this recipe was originally known as the Lindy’s Cheesecake and one component was a shortbread crust.
 I prefer a graham cracker crust, and since that takes up less room in the pan, a 9 inch size cheesecake pan is big enough.
 Versions made with the shortcake crust are usually best made in a 10 inch cheesecake pan.

 - 2 cups graham cracker crumbs

 - 8 tablespoons butter, salted or unsalted is fine

 - 5 packages (8 ounces each) cream cheese, softened